We can do all this for you! Click here

 Note: if all this is over your head, or you just want to save time and money, just purchase our $150 eCommerce Site Makeover product.

 Use Cases for the Authentic Singles site (WooCommerce Membership & Courseware System)

 - Standard newsletter with autoresponder(s).
 I use Sendy which interfaces beautifully with Amazon SES.

-Update 7/1/2019: I now prefer Mailster.
+Update 7/1/2019: I now prefer Mailster, which interfaces very well too WooCommerce.
 See Mailster vs. Sendy vs. Mailpoet: best newsletter service for WordPress/WooCommerce and Amazon SES?

 - Clients must register for a free event (product) on WooCommerce.
 The free product is a live promotional event which is an introduction event for purchasing a course.
 They register to the event by “buying” a free product on WooCommerce, which automatically adds them to a product-specific email list on Sendy (which I use for sending event information and promotional/upsell emails).
 The user-registration process is very easy and intuitive.